McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

-| This use case describes how a user creates an account.
+This use case describes how a user creates an account.

-| Actor: New user/User with no account(Guest)
+Actor: New user/User with no account(Guest)

 Flow of Events
 ^^^^^^^^^^^^^^
 | The use case starts when a system user visits the login page.
-| If he/she doesn't have an account, he/she can create a new one.
+| If perse doesn't have an account, perse can create a new one.

 Basic Flow
 """"""""""

 1. The user select the registration option on the login page.
 2. The System prompts user for registration information: Username, Password, etc
 3. The user enters the information.